xamcat/mobcat-samples/notification_hub_backend_service/src/reactnative/README.md

 Once in the app, hit `CMD+M` (emulator) or shake the device to populate the developer settings, navigate to `Settings` > `Change Bundle Location` and specify the metro server ip address with the default port: `<metro-server-ip-address>:8081`.

-1. In the `App.tsx` file apply any change to the page layout, safe and make the change is instantly reflected in both iOS and Android apps.
+1. In the `App.tsx` file apply any change to the page layout, save it and make the change is automatically reflected in both iOS and Android apps.

 > [!NOTE]
-> Detailed development environment guide is available in the [official documentation](https://reactnative.dev/docs/environment-setup)
+> Detailed development environment setup guide is available in the [official documentation](https://reactnative.dev/docs/environment-setup)

 ### Install required packages

-- [🚧 PushNotificationIOS · React Native](https://reactnative.dev/docs/pushnotificationios) - deprecated in favor of the community package: [@react-native-community/push-notification-ios  -  npm](https://www.npmjs.com/package/@react-native-community/push-notification-ios)
+- [PushNotificationIOS · React Native](https://reactnative.dev/docs/pushnotificationios) - deprecated in favor of the community package: [@react-native-community/push-notification-ios  -  npm](https://www.npmjs.com/package/@react-native-community/push-notification-ios)

 - [Apple Push Notifications with React Native and Node.js](https://medium.com/@rossbulat/apple-push-notifications-with-react-native-and-node-js-17cde7b8d065) - guide for iOS and Android - depends on the package above